 - Letters to the Editor (LTE) and/or opinion pieces (Op Eds) written by key supporters or influential community members and expressing support for your wild and scenic campaign are extremely helpful.
 Oftentimes, our elected leaders are given the latest LTE’s and Op Eds from their local papers, so there is a good chance they will read these.
 Some community members will be comfortable drafting their own letters; others may benefit from or need assistance from you.

 - Video interviews with influential supporters are popular content for social media outlets and your website.

 - Social media takeovers by influential supports raise the profile of your channels and attract new audiences.

 - Advertising support through paid ads are another option if your budget allows.

-- Encourage your supporters to call and email their delegation members, potential bill sponsors and anyone who may stand in the way to introduction and passage.
-Bombarding those DC offices with phone calls from local folks makes a big impact.
+- Encourage your supporters to call and email their Congressional members as well as influential opposers.
+Bombarding DC offices with phone calls from local community members makes a big impact.

 EXAMPLES OF EXISTING WILD & SCENIC DESIGNATION CAMPAIGNS